martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

 {% include mathjax.html %}

 One of the main useful papers in my PhD was the [2015 paper by James Hensman, Alexander G. de G. Matthews, and Zoubin Ghahramani](https://proceedings.mlr.press/v38/hensman15.pdf).
-However, it took me quite a long time to understand it.
-I think I have a fairly good understanding of the method now, so I thought I'd try to share my derivation in case it's useful for others.
+It's a really terrific and influential paper which allows GPs to be fitted to huge datasets.
+However, as a conference paper, it is quite short and leaves out some details.
+It took me quite a long time to get there, butI think I have a fairly good understanding of the method now, so I thought I'd try to share my derivation in case it's useful for others.

 #### The general problem